Friday, March 16, 2012

 We are blessed, guys.
 Nigeria is blessed.
 Take a look at us: Kano (groundnuts, cotton, and textile); Ondo (cocoa); East (coal and merchants); Niger Delta (crude oil and gas); Benue and the Plateau (arable land for yam, rice, tomatoes, etc.); the Esan Tribe- my beloved Esan - arable land for yam, cassava, rubber, and Palm oil, just to name a few.
 What else can a given people possibly want from God or the Creator?

-Right now, there is a consensus on what ails Nigeria as a country - endemic corruption, leadership crisis, trust deficit, insecurity, and Boko Haram.
-Most Nigerians do believe that the solution lies in solving our leadership problem first and every other thing would fall in place.
+Right now, there is a consensus on what ails Nigeria as a country: endemic corruption, leadership crisis, trust deficit, insecurity, and Boko Haram.
+Most Nigerians do believe that the solution lies in solving our leadership problem first, and every other thing would fall into place.
 Others believe it is either the almighty SNC or nothing.
-But I beg to disagree.
-I made my pitch based, on the probability or the likely occurrence or happening of each of the options in our lifetime.
+But I beg to differ.
+I made my pitch based on the probability of the likely occurrence or happening of each of the options in our lifetime.
 If the probability of its happening now is unpredictable, because it is based on the happening of another set of facts not within the control of those making the demand, then it is a no-go area.
 If it is happening, independent of the control or influence of the power that be, I am for it.
 I will explain later.

 SNC, endemic corruption, Boko Haram, and trust deficit are trademarks of a leadership crisis.
 It doesn't matter whether you have an Awo, a Balewa, or Zik at the head, the religious crisis is a never-ending problem, and the ability to curtail them is what makes the difference.
 That again is all about the leader that you have.
 Now you know where I am going.